adrianmurage/adrianmurage-gatsby-blog/content/blog/atempting-to-save-my-digital-electronics-class.md

 It turns out that all the XOR-related files need to be in a directory by themselves.

 Doing this set me on my way to completing the task.

+## End of Day 1
+I managed to complete the content for week 1.
+A task that took about 3 hours.

+Slight disclaimer tho, I had completed units 1.1 - 1.3 earlier and I had paid attention to some of my digital electronics classes so the material was familiar.

+I might need to come back to the content a few times as I attempt to complete the week 1 project.

+We'll see...